nedbat/coveragepy/doc/cmd.rst

     ---------------------------------------------------------------------
     TOTAL                        91     12     18      3    87%

+Ranges of lines are shown with a dash: "17-23" means all lines from 17 to 23 inclusive are missing coverage.
+Missed branches are shown with an arrow:
+"40->45" means the branch from line 40 to line 45 is missing.
+A branch can go backwards in a file, so you might see a branch from a later line to an earlier line, like "55->50".

 You can restrict the report to only certain files by naming them on the command line::